WallarooLabs/wally/book/appendix/wallaroo-in-docker-tips.md

 # Tips for using Wallaroo in Docker

-In this section, we will cover some tips that can help faciliate the development process for users of the Wallaroo Docker image.
+In this section, we will cover some tips that can help facilitate the development process for users of the Wallaroo Docker image.

 ## Editing Wallaroo files within the Wallaroo Docker container